 Thinking about cancer or dealing with cancer risk can be scary or overwhelming, but we believe that receiving information and resources is comforting, empowering, and lifesaving.

-Menopause can lead to symptoms that can impact sexual satisfaction, including vaginal dryness and decreased libido.
+Menopause can lead to symptoms that can impact sexual desire and satisfaction, including vaginal dryness and decreased libido.

 “Libido” refers to an individual’s level of sexual desire.
 Many women experience decreased libido as a side effect of menopause.
 Hormones can improve libido in women who are surgically menopausal.
 Some physicians recommend the addition of testosterone replacement for women who have loss of libido with menopause that isn't alleviated by estrogen and progesterone alone.
 Conflicting data, however, raises questions about the safety of testosterone, and whether it may increase the risk for breast cancer.
 In addition, testosterone is not approved by the FDA for use by women.